 The RFSP Index for Allowed NSSAI and RFSP Index for Target NSSAI defines the RFSP Index for radio resource management functionality.

-RFSP Index in Use Validity Time defines the time by which the RFSP Index in use will be used in MME after 5GS to EPS mobility as specified in clause 5.17.2.2 of TS 23.501 [2].
+RFSP Index in Use Validity Time defines the time for which the RFSP Index in use will be used in MME after 5GS to EPS mobility as specified in clause 5.17.2.2 of TS 23.501 [2].

 The UE-AMBR limits the aggregated bit rate across all Non-GBR QoS Flows of a UE in the serving network.